 Psychotherapeutic services include child and adolescent therapy, problem solving counseling, psychiatric services, medication management, substance abuse counseling, individual/group/family therapy, play and art therapy.
 We encourage all interested persons to visit or call our center, and discuss your needs or the needs of your family.
 All visits and information are confidential.

 For referral information contact an intake worker at 708-410-0615.
 The Saint Mary of Nazareth Outpatient Behavioral Health Clinic is located on the third floor of the Nazareth Family Center, 1127 North Oakley Blvd., right next to the hospital, one block south of Division Street.

 The Adolescent Intensive Outpatient Program

-If you have any questions about this program or would like to schedule an assessment, please contact us at 312-633-5890.
-We are happy to talk with educators, community members, clinicians, families, and teens about the program.
+We are happy to talk with educators, community members, clinicians, families, and teens about our program.

 Inpatient Behavioral Health Services

 Psychiatrists and other mental health professionals in the Behavioral Health Services Department offer comprehensive inpatient and outpatient care that may include psychotherapy, drug therapy, cognitive therapy, group therapy and other treatments.
 Our experts coordinate various inpatient and outpatient programs to help patients through all stages of illness and recovery.

 Behavioral Health Services at Saints Mary and Elizabeth Medical Center features 160 inpatient beds on four floors, a major outpatient clinic, medical stabilization and substance abuse programs.
 An interdisciplinary team of experts treats behavioral disorders based on each patient’s individual needs.